Micro-credentials: Driving educators’ learning & leadership

 A potential solution for strengthening professional development is at hand: micro-credentials for educators.

-In several recently-published reports, CTQ explores micro-credentials as a way for educators to document their formal and informal learning:
+In several published reports, CTQ explores micro-credentials as a way for educators to document their formal and informal learning:

 - Micro-credentials: Driving teacher learning and leadership